 I don’t own a single share of stock in any of the companies whose products I cover.

 My personal disclosure is that I am in a relationship with an employee of Signifyd, a Silicon Valley-based e-commerce security company, which we sometimes cover.
 Not only does this relationship precede my employment with Re/code, but I don’t, and do not plan to, write about enterprise security software.

 This site and our conferences are owned by Revere Digital.
 Revere has two minority investors: The NBCUniversal News Group, which is owned by Comcast; and the investment firm Windsor Media, owned by former Hollywood executive and Yahoo CEO Terry Semel.

 In addition, Pinterest executive Joanne Bradford is an independent board member of Revere, for which she has received a small amount of stock in Revere that vests over a number of years.

 My posts have total editorial independence from these investors and also Bradford, even when they touch on products and services these companies produce, compete with, or invest in.
 The same goes for all content on Re/code and at our conferences.
 No one in this group has influence on or access to the posts we publish.
 We will also add a direct link to this disclosure when we write directly about the companies.

-Lauren Goode most recently covered consumer technology products at AllThingsD.com.
-Prior to that, she worked as a multimedia producer and reporter at the Wall Street Journal Digital Network from 2008 to 2011.
-There, she helped launch its live-streaming video programming and produced and co-hosted the daily “Digits” technology show.
-Lauren started her career in media working from the ground up in cable television, most notably at A&E Television Network and ESPN in New York.
+Prior to becoming Managing Editor of Reviews and Product Coverage, Lauren Goode covered and reviewed consumer technology products for this site and, previous to that, at AllThingsD.com.
+Before that, she worked as a multimedia producer and reporter at the Wall Street Journal Digital Network from 2008 to 2011.
+There, Lauren helped launch its live-streaming video programming and produced and co-hosted the daily “Digits” technology show.
+She started her career in media working from the ground up in cable television, most notably at A&E Television Network and ESPN in New York.